 - Licensure.
 A merchant must possess all necessary licenses, registrations, and permits in all jurisdictions to which it offers services.
 This includes not only the jurisdiction where the merchant is located, but also any jurisdiction where its patients or customers reside.
 All such licenses, registrations, or permits must be valid and in effect.

 - Adverse Action.
-A merchant must not have been subject to significant, recent (within the past 5 years), or repeated Adverse Action.
+A merchant must not be subject to relevant Adverse Action.
+When determining relevancy, NABP considers whether the Adverse Action is significant, recent (within the past 5 years), and/or repetitive.

 - Location.
 A merchant must be domiciled in the US or in a country that has established an understanding with NABP that will allow non-US applicant evaluations to be performed by NABP.

 - Validity of Prescription.
 A merchant shall only prescribe, dispense, or offer to dispense prescription drugs upon the creation of a valid patient practitioner relationship and/or receipt of a valid prescription, as those terms are defined in the applicable jurisdictions.

 - Legal Compliance.
 A merchant must comply with all provisions of Applicable Law.

 - Privacy.
 If a merchant’s website maintains or transmits patient health information, the information must be maintained or transmitted in accordance with jurisdictional patient information privacy and security laws, including those addressing notice to patients regarding privacy and security of such information.